Labyrinth Guide

 Sentinels

 An area can be affected by a Sentinel Trap in many ways.
-By dealing damage to the sentinels, Traps can be temporarily deactivated.
-These traps only begin appearing in the Eternal Labyrinth.
-These Traps only start appearing in the Eternal Trials and (Uber) Eternal Labyrinth.
+These Traps only start appearing in the Eternal Trials and the Eternal Labyrinth.

 There are several types of Sentinel Traps: